TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

 implementation**: permuting the coupling graph's node indices via `shuffle_seed` turns `NO_SOLUTION_FOUND` into `SOLUTION_FOUND` in 4 of 30 seeds on an unchanged saturated grid, and `VF2PostLayout` succeeds on the *same four seeds* (2026-09-11).
-Finding the layout does not make either pass faster, though — see that section for a prediction this refuted.
+Finding the layout does not make the pass faster: with the default trial budget, a seed that finds it in 3.5 ms still takes 343 ms. Ordering and trial loop are two independent costs and neither fix alone removes the cliff.
 One topology family (`CouplingMap.from_grid`).

 **This is not a finding about PSF-Zero.** It surfaced while benchmarking PSF-Zero against coupling maps, but it is a property of Qiskit's transpiler and it affects